biggproject/biggdocs/README.md

 # Description

 This repository contains the language-agnostic documentation of the R and Python libraries implemented on the framework of the BIGG-EKATE AI toolbox.
-This AI toolbox is formed by three main the following modules:
+This AI toolbox is formed by the following modules:
 - Data preparation
 - Data trasnsformation
 - Modelling